Advertised Summary Job Description: More than one position available:

 The incumbent must demonstrate the qualities of leadership under stressful conditions.
 Must be able to train security staff to respond to all security, medical, and fire emergencies and initiate appropriate established response procedures.
 The incumbent prepares reports, reviews subordinates' reports and other paperwork, maintains accurate and complete logs and records, patrols, and staffs the Operations Desk.
 The incumbent must be able to maintain and safeguard equipment essential to the efficient operation of the Department.
 He or she should be skilled at the use of a computer keyboard, as well as with other electronic equipment, and have knowledge of computer-aided dispatch systems.
 The incumbent should be able to communicate effectively and clearly with staff and visitors in a professional manner.
 He or she should demonstrate a high level of ethics and should maintain a professional appearance.
 The incumbent will be assigned to work either a day shift (8 am to 4 pm), an evening shift (4 pm to Midnight) or an overnight shift (Midnight to 8 am) depending on the needs of the department.
 The position requires the incumbent to work holidays, weekends, nights, and a variety of shifts and double shifts when circumstances warrant.

 General Minimum Qualifications: High school diploma and/or its equivalent required.
-A minimum of three (3) years of satisfactory military experience and/or advanced educational degrees may be substituted for some work experience required.
+A minimum of three (3) years of related work experience in law enforcement, military or security is required.
+Advanced educational degrees may be substituted for some work experience required.